-Teams fail to achieve highest potentials when leaders do not know how to work with other leaders.
+Teams fail to achieve the highest potentials when leaders do not know how to work with other leaders.

 Most executives are members of several teams that are made of peers who have different functions in the organizations.

-They belong to senior management teams, commercial teams, marketing teams, research teams, product teams, project teams or ad hoc teams formed around specific and immediate initiatives.
+They belong to senior management teams, commercial teams, marketing teams, research teams, product teams, project teams, or ad hoc teams formed around specific and immediate initiatives.

 Cross-functional teams are typically charged with developing and driving the implementation of the organization’s strategic directions.

 Executive teams are tasked with solving big problems for the organizations.

 Yet, many executives do not practice collaborative communication, problem-solving, and decision-making skills.